adri326/stackline/characters.md

 !-+   >----  delays.
 The "#" introduces two ticks of delay
   >#-#^      and each ":" adds one tick.
    : :

+  >---v      Alternatively, you can use the "d" char to control !-+   >----  the delay more precisely.
+Here, the "#"/":" pair adds
+  >#--d      three ticks of delay and the "d" will wait for an added :p9       nine ticks.
 ```

 ```